Search

 • Talk about safe ways to calm a baby, such as swaddling, rocking, or singing.

-• Let caregivers know it's OK to put the baby or child in a safe place, walk away and take a break.
+• Let caregivers know it's OK to put the baby or child in a safe place and walk away to take a break.